Week 2 Start'em Sit'em

 Wednesday, Sep 12, 2018 at 12:00 pm ET

-This is the Fantasy Football Nerd's look at the best and worst matchups for Week 2 of the 2019 NFL season.
-Analysis is aggregated from multiple sources including FFN.
-FFN rankings are based upon PPR (point per reception) scoring.
+This is the Fantasy Football Nerd's look at the best and worst matchups for Week 2 of the 2018 NFL season.
+Decisions are based upon the FFN rankings and matchup analysis.
 Given the known conditions, these matchups are the ones to watch and/or avoid.

 Start 'em Ben Roethlisberger (PIT, QB)

 Don't let last week's disappointment sour you on Big Ben.
 He's at home this week and completely owned Kansas City last season.
 Philip Rivers just put up 27 points against them last week and Big Ben should bounce back nicely in Week 2.

 Start 'em Patrick Mahomes (KC, QB)

 Mahomes put up a fantastic stat line last week throwing for 256 yards, four touchdowns, and no picks.
 He even tacked on 21 yards rushing.
 Vegas has the total score for this game at 52 points meaning that this should be a high scoring affair.